robinku07/Remediation-kits/ReadMe.txt

-This archive contains a shell script for configuring Debian Linux 8 according to the CIS Benchmark.
+Welcome This archive contains a shell script for configuring Debian Linux 8 according to the CIS Benchmark.
 It was tested against the CIS Debian Linux 8 Benchmark v1.0.0 as assessed by CIS-CAT v3.0.21.

 To execute the script pass a single parameter for the profile desired: